George Walton (Royal Navy officer)

-Sir George Walton (1664/65 – 21 November 1739) was an officer in the Royal Navy during the late 17th and early 18th centuries, eventually rising to the rank of Admiral.
+Admiral of the Blue Sir George Walton (1664/1665 – 21 November 1739) was Royal Navy officer who served in the Nine Years' War, War of the Spanish Succession and War of the Quadruple Alliance.

 Family and early life

-Much of the details of his early life are obscure, but it is known that he was born into a family from Little Burstead, Essex, England.
+Much of the details of George Walton's early life are obscure, but it is known that he was born in the Essex village of Little Burstead in either 1664 or 1665.
 He entered the navy and was commissioned lieutenant on 22 February 1690.
 His first assignment was to HMS Anne, under Captain John Tyrell.
-Walton was present aboard the Anne at the allied defeat in the Battle of Beachy Head in May 1690, when the Anne was dismasted.
-Despite rigging up a jury jig, the Anne was unable to escape and was deliberately run ashore west of Rye, where her crew abandoned and then burnt her to prevent her capture.
-Tyrell then received command of HMS Ossory, taking Walton with him, and the two saw action in the Battle of Barfleur in 1692.
+Walton was present aboard Anne at the Anglo-Dutch defeat in the Battle of Beachy Head in May 1690, when the Anne was dismasted.
+Despite rigging up a jury jig, Anne was unable to escape and was deliberately run ashore west of Rye, where her crew abandoned and then burnt her to prevent her capture.
+Tyrell then received command of HMS Ossory, taking Walton with him, and the two saw action in the Battles of Barfleur and La Hogue in 1692.